 #88.
 Wrap up and head out for a Nature Walk.

 #89.
 Cook up some warming winter soup – here are 16 Soup Recipes Kids Love.

-You Might Also Enjoy Reading 50 Winter Activities for Kids
+You May Also Enjoy 50 Winter Activities for Kids

 #90.
 Make invisible ink.